zbyju/obsidian/1. Fleeting notes/Red book.md

 A function is pure if the expression f(x) is RT for all x that are RT.

 The substitution model helps for recognizing if an expression is RTc

+Tail recursion
+A call is in a tail position if the caller does nothing other than return the value of the recursive call. rec(x, y) is in a tail position
+1 + rec(x, y) is not in a tail position, there is still work to be done we can use @annotation.tailrec for the compiler to check this for us